-Literary Studies is a newly-reconstructed discipline bringing together undergraduates, postgraduates and staff from across the Faculty of Arts interested in literature, books, how literary texts are created and how they are read.
-This discipline incorporates former majors in English, Creative Writing and Comparative Literature and Cultural Studies, as well as a number of language-specific literary studies units, and replaces them with the following pathways:
+Literary Studies as a discipline brings together undergraduates, postgraduates and staff from across the Faculty of Arts interested in literature, books, how literary texts are created and how they are read.
+The Literary Studies Major enables students to choose from the following 3 pathways:

 Literary Studies – Literatures in English